Employment of accountants continues to grow.

 - Examine financial statements for accuracy and compliance

-- Inspect company’s or organization’s accounting system for efficiency
+- Inspect a company’s or an organization’s accounting system for efficiency

 Outlook for Employment

 According to the Bureau of Labor Statistics, U.S. Department of Labor, employment of accountants is projected to grow 10 percent through 2026, faster than the average of all occupations.
 Job experts expect that:

 - As the economy grows, more accountants will be needed to prepare and examine financial records.